focustree/starknet.dart/packages/starknet_flutter/README.md

 ### Windows

-TBD
+*TBD*

 ### Linux

-TBD
+*TBD*

 ### Web

-TBD
+*TBD*

 ## Usage

 Some platforms and devices might be more secure than others.
-On iOS & MacOS, this plugin uses the [Secure Enclave](https://support.apple.com/fr-ca/guide/security/sec59b0b31ff/web) to protect the private key.
+On iOS & MacOS, this plugin uses the [Secure Enclave](https://support.apple.com/fr-ca/guide/security/sec59b0b31ff/web) to protect the private key (if the device do not have a biometric component or not enabled, a password will be asked to encrypt data as a fallback method).
 On Android, the plugin [biometric_storage](https://pub.dev/packages/biometric_storage) is used.
 When biometric authentication is available, it is used to protect the private key.
 On other platforms and when the above is not available, the private key is encrypted using a password and stored in [shared preferences](https://pub.dev/packages/shared_preferences).